oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

 *   export events as CSV
 *   display the registrations for an event
 *   export the registrations for an event as CSV
-*   send an e-mail to the attendees of an event
+*   send an email to the attendees of an event

 CSV export of events